srikit/ssd-clock-module/README.md

 The "alarm terminal" of this module is available as an open-collector output, and it allows the user to connect an external circuitry to this module.

 This is an open-source hardware project.
-All the design files, [documentation](https://github.com/srikit/ssd-clock-module/wiki), and firmware source code are available to download at the project source repository.
-All the content of this project are distributed under the terms of the following license:
+All the design files, [documentation](https://github.com/srikit/ssd-clock-module/wiki), and firmware source code are available to download at the [project source repository](https://github.com/srikit/ssd-clock-module).
+Content of this project is distributed under the terms of the following license:

 * Hardware License: [CERN-OHL-W](https://opensource.org/CERN-OHL-W)
 * Software License: [GNU GPL 3.0](https://github.com/srikit/ssd-clock-module/blob/main/LICENSE)